Dlurak/celerBackend/readme.md

     ```
 2. The server will be running on [port 300](http://127.0.0.1:3000).
 You can change this in the `server.js` file.
 3. Documentation for the API can be found [here](documentation.md)

----

-## License

-Distributed under the GPL-2.0 License.
-See `LICENSE` for more information.